Skip to content

 The provisions within a company’s articles of association are legally binding on all members of the company (unless specified otherwise) and are treated as a contract between all of the company’s members.

-Once a company is ready to go through the incorporation process and draw up its articles of association, it can choose to use either a model constitution or to create its own set of articles.
+Once a company is ready to undergo the incorporation process and draft its articles of association, it can choose to use either the model articles or create its own bespoke set of articles.

 Restrictions on Amending the Articles

-Conversely, mandatory provisions are those that cannot be excluded by the articles, regardless of if you attempt to include them in the articles.
+Conversely, some mandatory provisions in the Companies Act cannot be excluded by the articles, regardless of whether you attempt to include them in the articles.
 A few examples include any attempt to:

-• exclude the right of shareholders to remove directors; or
+• remove the right of shareholders to remove directors; or

 Types of Articles